gtk-rs/gtk4-rs/book/src/list_widgets.md

 <div style="text-align:center"><img src="img/scalable_lists_concept.png"/></div>

-100 000 elements is something `ListBox` will struggle with, so let us use this to demonstrate scalable lists.
+100 000 elements is something `ListBox` will struggle with, so let's use this to demonstrate scalable lists.

 We start by defining and filling up our model.
 The model is an instance of [`gio::ListStore`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.ListStore.html).